Share this article

 • Environmental stimulation

-On top of this, cats with negative early experiences or poor socialization are more likely to be act out, regardless of gender.
+On top of this, cats with negative early experiences or poor socialization are more likely to act out, regardless of gender.

 Playfulness